Last updated: March 8th, 2023

-I'm going to lay out, in all its glory, a very simple opening range breakout day trading system for gold that I wrote years ago.
+I'm going to lay out, in all its glory, a very simple Gold opening range breakout day trading system that I coded years ago.

 I previously explained what Opening Range Breakouts are in this post and how you can use them to short the ETF SPY for day trading.

-Coming back to gold, you basically have to use gold's own volatility against itself to trade the yellow metal.
+But coming back to gold, you can use gold's own volatility against itself to trade the yellow metal.

 All markets go through periods of calm to periods of mania on all time scales.

 To day trade gold you only want to look at the volatility from the past few days, not weeks or months naturally.

 Opening range breakouts are more or less just a fancy name for an expansion of volatility.